baobuiquang/GAN/UIUXDesign/UX/Chapter1.md

 ---
-title: Chapter 1 - What is User Experience
+title: Chapter 1 - What is UX?
 parent: UX - User Experience
 grand_parent: UI/UX Design
 # has_children: true
 nav_order: 1
 ---

-# What is User Experience
+# What is User Experience?

 Those who’ve heard about UX and want to know what it is, why it’s so important, and how to become an advocate for it: this e-course is just for you.

 Companies are starting to realize the importance of centering their products and experiences around the user.
 They’re investing in professionals who can get UX practices off the ground and refocus their business approach.

 So what exactly is UX, and how do you explain it to people?
 Good question.
-There are endless theoretical and academic explanations, but I believe ***true art lies with constraint and brevity***.
+There are endless theoretical and academic explanations, but I believe **true art lies with constraint and brevity**.

 The simplest explanation I’ve seen: